 More about telepharmacy

-When telepharmacy first appeared in the early 2000s, the program was centered around a single video link between a healthcare provider and a patient.
-At TelePharm, we incorporate a quick, imaged-based workflow, remote verification of prescriptions and patient counseling through a secure, high-definition live-video connection.
-In terms of the four different types of telepharmacy, we participate specifically in remote dispensing and remote patient counseling.
+When telepharmacy first appeared in the early 2000s, the concept was centered around a single video link between a technician and pharmacist.
+New-age telepharmacy programs, like TelePharm, incorporate an imaged-based workflow (which enables the remote verification of prescriptions) and patient counseling through a secure, high-definition live-video connection.
+In terms of the four different types of telepharmacy, we partake specifically in remote dispensing (retail/outpatient) and remote patient counseling.

 “Telepharmacy services produce the same quality as the traditional mode of delivery and provide some value-added features that are not found in traditional pharmacy practice."